 Andrew Gordon (BA, MA, PhD) is Senior Lecturer in sixteenth- and seventeenth-century literature.
 He is Co-Director of Aberdeen's interdisciplinary Centre for Early Modern Studies.
 He is currently Director of Postgraduate Research in the School of Language, Literature, Music and Visual Culture.

-He has published widely in areas such as the literature and culture of early modern London, practices of letter-writing, and textual transmission in both manuscript and print.
+He has published widely on the literature and culture of early modern London, on letter-writing, on textual transmission in both manuscript and print, and other areas.
 He is the author of Writing Early Modern London: Memory, Text and Community (Palgrave, 2013) as well as various collections including Cultures of Correspondence in Early Modern Britain (U Penn, 2016) and Women and Epistolary Agency in Early Modern Culture, 1450-1690 (Routledge, 2016), (co-ed w.
 J. Daybell), and The Arts of Remembrance in Early Modern England (Ashgate, 2013) (co-ed w.
 T. Rist).
 He also directed The Correspondence of Robert Beale (1541-1601) funded by a Hunter-Caldwell award.